 #5: Test, refine, optimise

 Lastly, always keep testing, and always keep refining your offer until it’s starting to work.
 If you are getting clicks, but not sign ups, test a different optin headline.
 If you are getting signups but no sales, test a different offer.
 If in doubt, survey your audience.
 Keep modifying, tweaking and refining.
+If you want to go further and master the art of converting leads, this is one of the best low-cost training series you can sign up to on building a profitable funnel for your business and if I was starting a business today it’s is the exact training I would start with.

 #6: Set up a smart funnel

-There are hundreds of funnel designs that you can use on Instagram, but there is one particular type of funnel that works really well for growing quality leads via Instagram.
+There are hundreds of funnel designs that you can use on Instagram, but there is one particular type of funnel (called a smart funnel) that works really well for growing quality leads via Instagram.
 It’s a bit long to put in this post so I’ve created a separate PDF on it.
 If you want a copy, just click here, enter your email address, and the PDF link will be sent to you.
 Enjoy!